 “Come l'ombra di Marina Spada.”
 Italy A\R Migrazioni nel\del Cinema Italiano, ed.
 Vito Zagarrio.
 Barcelona: Quaderni del CSCI n.
 8, 2012.

-“Toward an Italian Ecocinema: Raising Environmental Consciousness in the Bel Paese,” forthcoming, May 2018.
+“Toward an Italian Ecocinema: Raising Environmental Consciousness in the Bel Paese,” forthcoming.